andyavl/holbertonschool-printf/README.md

 ## Installation

-To instal this custom printf, on your terminal use this command: gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c
+To instal this custom printf,You need to copy paste the followings files: "main.h" "main.c" "_printf.c"

-You need to copy paste the followings files: "main.h" "main.c" "_printf.c"
+Then on your terminal use this command: gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c

 ## Usage